 - You’ll get to visit every park and playground on your route.

-- My favourite reason to go cycle camping is the shared feeling of accomplishment that we have when we arrive somewhere new.
+- My favorite reason to go cycle camping is the shared feeling of accomplishment that we have when we arrive somewhere new.

 General Cycle Camping Tips

 Wondering what you need to know in order to have an amazing cycle camping trip?
 Here are some useful tips and tricks whether you’re camping with kids or just going solo.

 - Rent, buy or borrow good quality bikes.
 And use trailers or panniers to carry your gear.
-I do not recommend wearing heavy backpacks as it makes for a hot and miserable cycle.
+I do not recommend wearing heavy backpacks as it makes for a hot and miserable ride.

 - Remember the journey is a big part of the experience.
 Stop at roadside stands, pick blackberries, count sheep and enjoy the outdoors.
 Stopping for ice cream along the way is essential!

 - You may want to plan your routes ahead of time with a few ideas for breaks along the way.
 It’s nice to have short goals to work towards.

 - Only carry the food you need.
 If possible, buy food right before getting to the campsite.
 Shopping in campground supply stores adds to the adventure and reduces your weight.

 - Only take the camping gear you need to have.
-For our family of four, we pack a tent, sleeping bags, a small first aid kit, very few clothes, very few books and a few special toys (a deck of cards, ukulele and teddy).
-For cooking, we have a single 6 cup cooking pot, a camp stove and fuel, four nesting bowls and sporks (affiliate links), a Swiss army knife, a thin plastic cutting mat, and several collapsible prep bowls.
+For our family of four, we pack a tent, sleeping bags, a small first aid kit, very few clothes, very few books, and a few special toys (a deck of cards, ukulele, and teddy).
+For cooking, we have a single 6-cup cooking pot, a camp stove and fuel, four nesting bowls and sporks, a Swiss army knife, a thin plastic cutting mat, and several collapsible prep bowls.

 Tips for cycling with kids